Shoggato/NavelQuest/README.md

 This assignment has several folders:

 The main directory has the samples.json which has a copy of the data from the url (https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json).
 The main directory also has the index.html folder which has the structure of the the app.
 The images folder holds several snap shots of my Dashboard that I have then used in my readme.
-The static/js/app.js holds my javascript which tool the samples.json and the index.html and made a functional Dashboard.
+The static/js/app.js holds my javascript which took the samples.json and the index.html and made a functional Dashboard.

 My app was also deployed to github pages! see below for the link: